 A quick definition:

-- Collision coverage will cover the costs to repair or replace your vehicle if you’re in an accident (or if you run into something you’re not supposed to, like a pole or mailbox.)
+- Collision coverage can cover the costs to repair or replace your vehicle if you’re in an accident (or if you run into something you’re not supposed to, like a pole or mailbox.)

-- Comprehensive coverage will cover the costs to repair or replace your vehicle if it’s damaged by something other than a collision, such as vandalism, fire, or falling objects (like a hostile tree.)
-It will also cover you against theft.
+- Comprehensive coverage can cover the costs to repair or replace your vehicle if it’s damaged by something other than a collision, such as vandalism, fire, or falling objects (like a hostile tree.)
+It can also cover you against theft.